MrArna/chordSimulator/readme.md

 The application creates a Chord based network, join to it nodes and send requests to them.
 Logging periodically information on the network

 #####Limitation
-The major limitations are: all the keys are assigned to the respective nodes, the application is launched by command line.
+The major limitations are: all the keys are assigned to the respective nodes, the application is launched by command line and logging information are printed in the terminal.

 #Usage